karnatambindu/Module-15/README.md

 To write a Python program to build the given expression tree and print the inorder and postorder traversals.

 # ALGORITHM
-Start the program.
+1.Start the program.

-Import the required modules (build and Node from binarytree).
+2.Import the required modules (build and Node from binarytree).

-Define a list x representing the expression tree in pre-order fashion (with None for missing nodes).
+3.Define a list x representing the expression tree in pre-order fashion (with None for missing nodes).

-Use the build() function to generate the binary tree.
+4.Use the build() function to generate the binary tree.

-Print the inorder and postorder traversal of the tree.
+5.Print the inorder and postorder traversal of the tree.

 End the program.
 # PROGRAM:
 ```